 Getting to Yangshuo

-See the above directions on getting to Xingping.
+See the above directions on getting to Xingping, which are similar to arriving in Yangshuo from Guilin.
 You can take high-speed rail and then take a bus to Yangshuo, which costs 10-15 yuan, or take a bus directly there from Guilin South Bus Station.

 Moon Hill